rocky114/spreadsheet/README.md

 # EXCEL

-excel is a PHP library to read and write spreadsheet files (CSV, XLSX), in a fast and scalable way.
+this is a PHP library to read and write spreadsheet files (CSV, XLSX), in a fast and scalable way.

 ## Requirements